fhn98/word-filling/README.md

 # word-filling

-**in this implementation, we concider an embedding to represent blank and we learn this embedding during the training**
+**in this implementation, we consider an embedding to represent blank and we learn this embedding during the training**

 convert_words_to_index: in this file we convert our text file into a list of corresponding indices of words